-Savory herb roasted butternut squash is a light and flavorful fall side dish recipe.
+Savory butternut squash is a light and flavorful fall side dish recipe.
 Cubed butternut squash is tossed in oil, rosemary, and thyme, then roasted in the oven until tender.

-Did you know that butternut squash is technically a fruit?
-But is usually prepared like a root vegetable.
-It is available year round, but is best enjoyed in the fall and winter months.
-It has a sweet, nutty taste, similar to a pumpkin.
+Butternut squash is available year round, but is best enjoyed in the fall months when it's in season.
+It has a sweet, nutty taste, similar to a pumpkin, making it a great addition to holiday meals like Thanksgiving.

 Ingredients and substitutions

-If you've never peeled a butternut squash before, they have a very tough skin.
-To make them easier to peel, I suggest cutting off the very top (stem) and bottom of your squash with a chef's knife, giving you a flat surface to place on your cutting board.
+- Peeling your squash - To make butternut squash easier to peel, cut off the very top (stem) and bottom of your squash with a chef's knife, creating a flat surface to place on the cutting board.
 Then, peel the skin off with a vegetable peeler.

-I like to serve this butternut squash with turkey, roasted chicken, ham, pork chops, or beef roast.
+I like to serve butternut squash with turkey, chicken, ham, pork chops, or beef roast.
+It makes a nice side dish for weeknight meals or for Thanksgiving dinner.

 📖 Recipe